 Summer internships usually allow for more substantive work since students are able to have a full-time immersion experience, and there are often opportunities to secure generous funding for a summer internship.

-The Urban Studies Fellowship program is currently on pause for Summer 2020.
+The Urban Studies Fellowship program is currently on pause.
 Students seeking alternative opportunities are strongly encouraged to apply for Cardinal Quarter fellowships through the Haas Center for Public Service.
-Most applications are due in early February 2020.
+Application deadlines may vary.
 Please allow sufficient time to arrange a placement, solicit letters of recommendation, and write your proposal.

 Haas Center Fellowships